 Segment results, assets and liabilities include items directly attributable to a segment as well as those that can be allocated indirectly based on reasonable criteria.
-Unallocated loss for the year comprises mainly head office expenses, unallocated assets comprise mainly unallocated cash and cash equivalents and income tax assets.
-Unallocated liabilities comprises mainly income tax liabilities and bond loans.
+The unallocated result (loss) for the year comprises mainly head office expenses.
+Unallocated assets comprise mainly unallocated cash and cash equivalents and income tax assets.
+Unallocated liabilities comprise mainly bond loans and income tax liabilities.